Geontech/redhawk-ubuntu/README.md

 # REDHAWK in Ubuntu

-The purpose of this build script is to download, compile and install REDHAWK SDR's core framework, IDE, and default SDRROOT (i.e., Waveforms and Components) on an Ubuntu -based host.
+The purpose of this build script is to download, compile and install version 2.2.1 of REDHAWK SDR's core framework, IDE, and default SDRROOT (i.e., Waveforms and Components) on an Ubuntu -based host.
 The current tested Ubuntu version is 16.04.

 ## Installation